 A self-signed SSL certificate is used by default with iRedMail.
-If you have installed iRedMail from our installation guide, or from the latest release, then installing SSL with Let’s Encrypt is recommended.
+If you have installed iRedMail from our installation guide or the latest release, installing SSL with Let's Encrypt is recommended.

 This guide will walk through the steps for installing Let’s Encrypt SSL for an iRedMail server running CentOS 7.